 💤 "Sleep Hygiene: 10 Habits to Sleep Better Every Night"

-Struggling to fall asleep or waking up tired every morning?
-You're not alone.
-Millions of people suffer from poor sleep without realizing that simple daily habits can make a big difference.
-This is where sleep hygiene comes in — a set of practices that support healthy, restful sleep.
-In this post, we’ll explore 10 powerful habits to help you sleep better every night.
+Are you having trouble falling asleep or waking up tired every morning?
+You’re not alone.
+Many people struggle with poor sleep, often without realizing that small daily habits can make a big difference.
+This is where sleep hygiene comes in — simple routines that help you sleep better and wake up feeling refreshed.

-Going to bed and waking up at the same time every day — even on weekends — helps regulate your internal clock and improves sleep quality over time.
+Go to bed and wake up at the same time every day — even on weekends.
+This helps regulate your internal clock and improves the quality of your sleep.

 2. Create a Relaxing Bedtime Routine

-Blue light from phones, tablets, and TVs can interfere with melatonin production.
-Try to turn off screens at least 30–60 minutes before sleeping.
+The blue light from phones, TVs, and laptops can make it harder to fall asleep.
+Turn off screens at least 30–60 minutes before bedtime.

-5. Avoid Caffeine and Heavy Meals at Night
+5. Avoid Caffeine and Heavy Meals Late at Night

-Spending time in natural sunlight helps regulate your sleep-wake cycle.
-Try to get at least 15–30 minutes of sunlight every morning.
+Exposure to sunlight in the morning helps regulate your body’s sleep-wake cycle.
+Aim for at least 15–30 minutes of daylight every day.

-7. Be Physically Active (But Not Right Before Bed)
+7. Be Active, But Not Right Before Bed

-While short naps (20–30 minutes) can be refreshing, long or late naps can interfere with nighttime sleep.
-If you nap, keep it brief and earlier in the day.
+Short naps can be helpful, but long or late naps can disrupt your night’s sleep.
+If you nap, keep it under 30 minutes.

 9. Manage Stress and Anxiety